 - Other duties as assigned.

 Requires a minimum of a bachelor’s degree in related field, master’s degree preferred.
 Experience leading projects and teams required.
 Strong oral and written communication skills required.
 Self-Motivation, initiative and strong relationship building skills required.
-Experience working with family violence related issues such as intimate partner violence, child abuse, and teen dating violence highly preferred.
+Experience working with family violence related issues such as intimate partner violence, child abuse, and teen dating violence required.
 Extensive knowledge of family systems, dynamics of domestic violence, human trafficking, substance abuse, child abuse, child development and the cycle of violence required.
 Minimum of 2 years’ experience with public speaking and facilitating trainings with ability to engage a wide range of audiences in required.
 Experience presenting via virtual platforms highly preferred.
 Must have ability to present and train effectively individually and with a co-presenter.
 Experience working with educators and social service providers, and other community organizations preferred.
 Must possess strong communication and crisis intervention skills and must have firm knowledge of mandated reporting laws.
 Must be sensitive and competent to serve clients from diverse cultures.
 Excellent written/verbal skills, time management and organizational skills required.
 Must be able to work independently and in a team and maintain flexibility.
 Must be available to work evenings and weekends as needed.
 Experience with private and/or public social service agencies preferred.
 Requires computer literacy with Microsoft Office.
 Requires completion of Domestic Violence Counselor and Human Trafficking Case Worker Training within three months of hire.
-Successful background and criminal clearance required, including but not limited to, California Department of Justice (DOJ), Federal Bureau of Investigation (FBI), Department of Motor Vehicles (DMV).
-Proof of a valid California driver’s license and reliable transportation, automobile insurance and maintain an acceptable driving record as required by our insurer.
+Successful background and criminal clearance required and maintained, including but not limited to California Department of Justice (DOJ), Federal Bureau of Investigation (FBI, Child Abuse Index and Department of Motor Vehicles (DMV).
+Proof of a valid California Driver’s License, reliable transportation, proof of automobile insurance (listed as covered), pass and maintain driving approval as required by our insurer.

 To apply for this job email your details to firstname.lastname@example.org